ymtszw/ex_ghpr/README.md

 This will do:

 - Push your current branch to your `origin` repository
+    - Just calling system's `git` command
 - Open Pull Request of the branch in the repository
     - Add the branch name as title
+    - You can input arbitrary message as description.
+Without message given, `openpr` will either:
-    - If the branch name start with `<digits>_`, use the `<digits>` as an issue number, and add `<your_issue_tracker_url>/<digits>` as description
+        - add `<your_issue_tracker_url>/<digits>` as description if the branch name start with `<digits>_`
+        - put nothing.
+In Github, *No description provided* message will be shown
 - If OSX, `pbcopy` the resultant Pull Request URL, then `open <your_issue_tracker_url>/<digits>`
     - Using `:os.type/0` to tell if the OS is OSX, with matching against `{:unix, :darwin}`.
     Obviously this makes another distributions to be falsely recognized as OSX
     - If the issue tracker is Github issue, Pull Request auto-link should already be there
-    - Otherwise, you better post your Pull Request URL to the issue!
+    - Otherwise, it is good practice to post your Pull Request URL to the issue!

 ## Configuration

-- On the first invocation of `$ openpr`, it should ask Your issue tracker URL (will be used to build an issue URL.
+- On the first invocation of `$ openpr`, it should ask you:
+    - Your Github username and username
+        - Used to acquire a [personal access token](https://github.com/blog/1509-personal-api-tokens) for `ex_openpr` application, with `repo` access scope
+        - You can always revoke access token via [Github web console](https://github.com/settings/tokens)
+- On the first invocation of `$ openpr` from the current git repo directory, it should ask you:
+    - Whether you want to use the default user, or different user for that repo
+    - Your issue tracker URL for the repo
+    (will be used to build an issue URL.
 So must not end with `/`)
-- Configurations will be stored in `~/.config/openpr` as JSON format
+- Configurations and tokens will be stored in `~/.config/openpr` as JSON format
 - Configurations are held per local repository
-- For `hub` command, you need to configure it by yourself:
-    - On first invocation of `hub`, it should ask your Github username and password
-    - It authenticate you to Github, then put your oauth token in `~/.config/hub`
-    - Due to the fact that `hub` cannot use multiple identities, Pull Requests are always opened on behalf of the authenticated user above, regardless of repository owner or latest committer of branch, etc.
-        - So the command will fail if the `hub` user does not have privilege to see the repository
+    - So **you can use different identities per repository**
+    - This is a clear advantage over `hub`!

 ## Features